 Dr Sara Cotterall

 Sara is an editor, language coach and academic.
-She was born in Wellington, where she has lived and worked for over 20 years.
+She was born in Wellington, where she has lived and worked for over 20 years, joining our team in 2022.
 Sara spent much of her academic career working in Europe, the Middle East and South-East Asia giving her a deep appreciation for other cultures and independent travel.
 During her leisure time, she loves walking around the beautiful Wellington coastline, and enjoying the city’s cinemas, cafés and galleries.
 Her knowledge of Wellington and New Zealand culture is extensive, providing curious visitors a rewarding experience on the tours she hosts across the region.
 Sara is fluent in French and speaks conversational Spanish.

 Louise Pagonis